-Furse, a Democrat, was the representative for Oregon's 1st congressional district from 1993 to 1998.
+Furse was the representative for Oregon’s 1st congressional district and was a Democrat.
+She served from 1993 to 1998.

-Each dot in the chart below was a member of the House of Representatives in 1998.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Furse is shown as a purple triangle. (analysis methodology)
+Furse is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1998 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Furse sponsored bills primarily in these issue areas: